pradeepsuyal/Iris_flowers-Classification/README.md

 **Dataset**
 ---------------------
-The dataset for this project originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Iris).
+The dataset for this project is originated from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Iris).

 **About the dataset**
 ----------------------